krahman80/laravel-vue-appointment-app/README.md

 * handle 404 error / other error
 * install vuex
 * axios post request save

-# Not Completed To Do
 * update schedule request query by filtering booked timeslot
 * add more data to schedule seeder

+# Not Completed To Do
+* add search bar
+* add last search to global state vuex
+* add login
-* add login and register
+* add register
+* only login patient can book an appointment